 In India, the spectrum of things you can experience, see, taste and smell in one day are as broad as it gets.
 More than a country, this place resembles a continent.
 Come with your mind free of prejudice and you are very likely to have a life-changing experience.
 Traveling in India can leave no one indifferent.
 Love it or hate it, India will surely have an impact on you.

-If you look like a foreign, it is likely that you will be stared at eventually – but don’t let that bother you!
-You also came here to look at things, so… Go ahead and feel free to take photos.
+If you look like a foreigner, it is likely that you will be occasionally stared at – but don’t let that bother you!
+You also came here to look at things and people, so… Go ahead and feel free to take photos.
 Indian people are not only photogenic, they tend to LOVE having their their photos taken!

-It’s important to let a new place surprise you and inspire you as you go, but a few pointers don’t ever hurt.
-That’s why we invited a bunch of awesome bloggers that have either traveled or are based in India to share with you some non obvious insider tips, that will help you survive a trip around India.
-Don’t forget to click the links to their blogs for more travel goodness, in India and beyond!
+It’s important to let a new place surprise you and inspire you as you go, but a few pointers can’t hurt.
+That’s why we invited a bunch of awesome bloggers that have either traveled or are based in India to share with you some non obvious insider tips, that will help you make the most of a trip around India!

 Candace Rose Rardon from The Great Affair